azamath/cv-projects-codes/README.md

-# cv-projects-codes
+# Projects and code snippets

-Summary of projects and code examples for CV
+Summary of projects and code snippets for CV.
+Folders contain only some parts of projects code, as they are for informational purposes only.